Navigation

 Reflection

 I'd test the globe interaction model first if I had more time.
 The 3D globe is the signature feature, but it's also the riskiest.
 On mobile, a globe is hard to navigate with touch.
 On desktop, it's engaging but potentially slow for users who already know what region they want.
 The continent filter grid exists as a fallback, but I don't know yet whether users treat the globe as the front door or a novelty.
-That question matters more than any visual polish.

 What wasn't done